Sathyamano30/M2_Embedded_Smart-Water-Management-System/1_Requirements/readme.md

       who      : All the industries who has using large amount of water for manufacturing purpose,or any houses who use water daily .

-      what     : Combined facilities of water quality checking, leakage detection, contamination and pipe management is not available at present.
-	               This project gives the opportunity for online detection and control ot water in the storage tank using android Bluetooth app.
+      what     :     This project gives the opportunity for online detection and control ot water in the storage tank using android Bluetooth app.

       when     : As the manufacturing of the industry increases the water usage also gets increases.
 With the increases of water usage the proper level of water and its temprature requires.